 Educational & Outreach Activities

 Results of these trials have been presented at the AMBA BIC conference, and will be presented at the Great Lakes Hop and Barley Conference and other conferences / meetings that allow.
 We will also be creating a report that will be distributed through our listserv and social media, and posted to our website.
-Field days were held at KBS in June and November of 2018.
-The early field day highlighted the plans for the project, and the later field day showed the field trials.
-Another field day was held on farm in Bay County, MI in June, 2018, at one of the cooperators sites (Chris Schmidt and Don Shelagowski).
+Field days were held at KBS in June and November of 2018, and June and September of 2019.
+The early field days highlighted the plans for the project, and the later field days showed the field trials.

 After the project was initiated, we’ve developed a new relationship with Eric Richer with Ohio State University Extension – Fulton County (https://fulton.osu.edu/people/eric-richer), who is working with a number of farmers to evaluate double cropping after winter barley in northern Ohio.
-We invited Eric to join and present at our Great Lakes Hop and Barley Conference in Traverse City, MI, and will plan to continue developing that relationship to learn together.
+We invited Eric to join and present at our Great Lakes Hop and Barley Conference in Traverse City, MI, and have continued to develop that relationship to learn together.
 We’ve also initiated a relationship with Dr. Tim Boring, Vice President of the Michigan Agribusiness Association (https://miagbiz.org/index.php/about/staff).
-Dr. Boring is a leader related to innovative agricultural practices in Michigan, including implementing many trials on his own family farms, and leading innovation groups and networks such as the fall 2018 Underground Innovations Conference in Frankenmuth, MI.
+Dr. Boring is a leader related to innovative agricultural practices in Michigan, including implementing many trials on his own family farms, and leading innovation groups and networks such as the 2018 and 2019 Underground Innovations Conferences in Frankenmuth, MI.

 Confirmed ability to plant soybeans after winter barley, even in mid-Michigan